Is there a protocol for preparing PVDF membrane for mass spectrometry?

 We have an unknown protein recognized in Western blot by autoantibodies that we need to identify.

-Is it possible to send in a piece of a PVDF western bloting membrane for mass spectrometric protein identification, do you have any special requirements or protocols that needs to be followed?
+Is it possible to send in a piece of a PVDF western blotting membrane for mass spectrometric protein identification?
+Do you have any special requirements or protocols that we must follow?

 It is not possible to analyze proteins detected by antibodies in Western Blots directly with mass spectrometric peptide mapping.
 The main reason is that the Western Blot protocol adds other proteins to the PVDF membrane for detection.
 E.g., proteins for blocking the membrane, typically milk protein powder or bovine serum albumin (BSA), and primary and secondary antibodies for staining [1, 2].

 Instead, you can run a parallel 1D or 2D gel to identify the unknown protein.
 First, stain the gel with a sensitive silver stain optimized for compatibility with mass spec analysis, then cut out the protein spot of interest.
 Finally, analyze the spot using trypsin digestion and nano-LC MS/MS or MALDI MS/MS peptide analysis for protein identification [1, 3, 4].

 Also, the antibodies used for detection can be very specific and identity minute amounts of a particular protein even though other proteins may be present at the same position in the 1D or 2D gel.
 The mass spectrometric analysis requires that the protein of interest is relatively pure at the gel position [2, 4].